214 – Transitional Duty

 4. Develop annual report on utilization of the Temporary Transitional Duty Programs.

 B. Assignments are determined based upon the individual’s work restrictions, the skills of the employee, and the needs of the department.

 NOTE: As medical restrictions change, the temporary transitional duty assignment may also change.

-Not less than one week prior to each 90-day period, the employee must request an extension by submitting a new Transitional Duty Request to Human Resources.
+C. Not less than one week prior to each 90-day period, the employee must request an extension by submitting a new Transitional Duty Request to (H.E.A.R.D).

 NOTE: The new request must include a physician’s statement, which indicates if the employee is making medical improvements and or the need for continuation of medical restrictions.

 B. Employees are cautioned that a demonstrated inability to perform the requirements of their position may also result in an assessment of their eligibility for continued employment.
 Permanent restrictions may result in an involuntary separation from H.C.S.O.

 C. Nothing in this policy is intended to conflict with return to duty after extended absence (refer to HCSO Department Policy #215 – Return to Duty After Extended Absence).